I think I have lost all my clothes in Hurricane Irma.

-Imagine: someone in a pick-up truck is telling you to go to your house, grab your passport, and meet him in thirty minutes to get a helicopter.
+Imagine: someone in a pick-up truck is telling you to go to your house, grab your passport, and meet him in thirty minutes to dash to a helicopter, which will be waiting at a bombed-out looking airport guarded by armed police.
 You never thought this would happen to you, and it doesn’t feel as cool as you would have expected.

 You have to go on foot because a bloody hurricane has trapped your car behind fallen trees.
 It’s going to take you longer than 30 minutes to walk to your house and back.
 So you run (or rather, you do your best approximation of a run, which is a gait that can only accurately be described as a ‘stumble-jog’).

 You have a few minutes at the house to try and close it up against further hurricanes, leave food for your cat, and come to terms with the massive shift in your reality over the past 72 hours.

 Your leave the house carrying a beach bag with some hastily-gathered stuff in, unsure when you will ever go back.
 Your gait back to the waiting pick-up truck deteriorates from stumble-jog to stumble-sob.

 And after that…

 Your reach safety and have a look in the beach bag holding your stuff.
 On a quick assessment, you calculate you have salvaged about eight items of clothing.
 Almost impressively, you have managed to pick a selection of items that do not work together at all.
 How is that even possible?
 To pick eights things and have not a single decent outfit?